getodk/docs/README.md

 ## Current Status — Live!
 (But still new)

-Our new documentation website is live at https://docs.opendatakit.org
+Our documentation website is live at https://docs.opendatakit.org

-This is still a new project, and most of the useful documentation is still at the [old docs on the ODK website](https://opendatakit.org/).
+If you can't find what you are looking for, try the [old docs on the ODK website](https://opendatakit.org/).
+Also, please [file an issue](https://github.com/opendatakit/docs/issues) so that we know to add the information you are looking for.

 ## Building and viewing documentation locally
-See the [contribution guide](http://docs.opendatakit.org/contributing) for detailed steps -- no prior experience needed!
+See the [Contributor Guide](http://docs.opendatakit.org/contributing) for detailed steps --- no prior experience needed!

 Once your environment is set up:
 ```